whopperdk/gnosispay-dashboard-extension/README.md

 ## Usage

 1. Log in to your GnosisPay account at https://app.gnosispay.com/
-2. Navigate to the Card section
+2. Refresh the page and wait for the extension to unroll all transaction data.
+You will know when it's over because the box with the various tools will appear.
 3. The extension will automatically enhance your transaction view with:
    - MCC codes and cashback eligibility indicators
    - Spending analysis charts